JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/01-Node-and-Halogen/02-Halogen.md

 ## Halogen Warning

 **WARNING!** As of this writing, Halogen's `master` branch is currently in development and their `examples` directory within that branch has not yet been updated.
 If you try to compile the examples with the `master` branch checked out, it will fail to compile.
 Instead, check out their `v4.0.0` tag and try the examples there.

-## Code Warning

-The browser-based UI you will see in both the Free- and Run-based code will look utterly horrible!
-This is intentional for two reasons:
-1. The pattern to follow is easier to see without CSS and additional events cluttering up the code base
-2. While I know some HTML/CSS, my learning focus has been on Purescript.
-I currently don't know best practices when it comes to HTML and CSS, but I will learn those things after I get more familiar with Purescript.